BA (Hons)

 Artist Development & Production 30 Credits

-This module is designed to empower students with hands-on experience in digital music production using state-of-the-art Digital Audio Workstations (DAWs) to produce their own music, embracing creative and in-depth technical processes.
-Students will develop proficiency in software tools and techniques essential for music production as well as more advanced songwriting techniques.
-This includes an exploration of advanced MIDI sequencing, virtual instruments, and audio recording/editing, with a focus on producing vocals and contemporary arrangements.
-They will apply theoretical knowledge acquired in previous modules to create compelling and innovative musical compositions, allowing for individual artistic expression.
-Students will study advanced techniques in signal processing, automation, and spatialization to enhance the sonic quality and aesthetics of their own songs.
+Students will develop proficiency in contemporary workflows for songwriters and music creators by utilising software tools and techniques essential for music production.
+In addition, advanced songwriting and music creation techniques will be explored alongside advanced MIDI sequencing, virtual instruments, and audio recording/editing.
+Focus will be placed on producing higher quality vocals and contemporary arrangements.
+Students will apply theoretical knowledge acquired in previous modules to create compelling and innovative musical compositions and music creations, allowing increased individual artistic expression.
+Students will study advanced mixing techniques including signal processing, automation and a variety of audio tools to enhance the sonic quality and aesthetics of their own original inventive music creations.

 Music Industry Project 30 Credits

-Students will be immersed in the multifaceted landscape of the contemporary music industry.
-Recognising the diverse ambitions within the industry, including performers, songwriters, label owners, managers, artist relations, and music publishers, this module integrates theoretical knowledge with practical application.
+Recognising the diverse ambitions within the industry, including performers, songwriters, music creators, label owners, managers, artist relations, and music publishers, this module integrates theoretical knowledge with practical application.
 The module focuses on developing practical skills through a hands-on music industry project that showcases creative student output.
 Students will conceive, plan, and execute a project aligned with their personal ambitions, honing essential project management skills and fostering an entrepreneurial mindset.
-Students will gain an in-depth understanding of the music industry's key components, structures, and roles.
+Students will gain an in-depth understanding of music industry ecosystem, essential structures, practices and roles.
 Emphasising performers, songwriters, label owners, managers, artist relations, and music publishers, the module explores the dynamic interplay between creativity, business, and technology.

-Contemporary Musicianship 30 Credits
+Contemporary Musicianship 15 Credits

 This module provides a platform for students to refine their musical abilities, fostering a deep understanding of contemporary music genres while equipping them with the technical and collaborative skills essential for success in advanced performance contexts.
 Students will seek to elevate their musical prowess with a focus on advanced performance skills in improvisation and session playing.
 Rooted in the dynamic context of contemporary music genres, this module integrates technical proficiency, artistic expression, and collaborative abilities.
 The module places a strong emphasis on the development of advanced instrumental or vocal techniques within the realm of improvisation and session skills.
 Students will showcase technical mastery and creative expression in both live and studio settings.
 Through an exploration of various contemporary music styles, students will deepen their understanding of stylistic characteristics.
 This knowledge will be applied to enhance improvisational and session skills, fostering adaptability and versatility in their musical interpretations.